#1 PC Processing Bottleneck: One Queue Depth 4K Random Read

 If you don't know what to do, the safest bet is to set both the minimum and maximimum cache size to about 1/2 of your total RAM, and leave it there.
 There are all sorts of possible issues and this setting is the most likely to resolve them.

 You can calculate the right amount of RAM to buy as follows...
 First add together the RAM requirements for each software package that you intend to use simultaneously.
 Then add together the sizes of their active resource files.
 Then if you are a light-weight user add another 2GB, for medium-weight add 5GB, and for heavy-weight add another 10GB.
-Then round up the total to the nearest power of 2 (4GB, 8GB, 16GB, or 32GB).
+Then round up the total to the nearest power of 2 (4GB, 8GB, 16GB, 32GB, or 64GB).
 This is a very good guess as to the amount of RAM that you need.

 Between choosing the right amount of RAM, and configuring the File System Cache correctly, and adding the right NVMe product, you can eliminate the single queue depth 4K random read bottleneck.
 And that then prevents your PC from getting slower over time (assuming you perform all the normal disk and OS clean-up tasks).